angela-d/abandoned-carts-opencart/README.md

 * Once installed, the blue edit button will be clickable.
 Click that to enter the configuration page.
 ![abandoned carts configuration](./img/config.png)
 Once on the configuration page, you can set how many days to go back and search for bailed carts.
 Don't forget to select "Enable" to activate the plugin!

+**Upgrading**
+* Download the .zip (ensure you have the latest version number; unless you wish to downgrade) and upload it similarly to how you did while initially installing
+* You will be prompted with a list of files that will be "replaced" (all will be files native to this extension; click Continue to proceed)
+* Head to Modifications on the navigation menu -> clear cache (orange button, then blue button on the right) You should now be upgraded to the latest version.

+***

 ## Usage ##